Learn how to get seller rating stars for your Google AdWords campaigns to improve click-through rate and lower your cost per click.

 What do seller ratings look like?

-What seller ratings look like on Google Search Network:
+Seller ratings on the Google Search Network:

-What seller ratings look like on Google Shopping Ads:
+Seller ratings in Google Shopping Ads:

 How do Trustpilot reviews appear on Google?

 Trustpilot generates a feed of our business users’ service reviews every day.
 Google collects a feed from Trustpilot and other reputable sources.
 Trustpilot business users should expect a delay of up to 6 weeks from when Google receives our review data until it appears on Google.